shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 Step 7.
 Show Top Responses
 ******************************

-To allow students to see the top-scoring responses for the assignment, you specify a number on the **Settings** tab.
+To allow learners to see the top-scoring responses for the assignment, you specify a number on the **Settings** tab.

 #.
-In the component editor, click the **Settings** tab.
+In the component editor, select the **Settings** tab.

 #.
 In the **Top Responses** field, specify the number of responses that you want
-   to appear in the **Top Responses** section below the student's final score.
+   to appear in the **Top Responses** section below the learner's final score.
    If you do not want this section to appear, set the number to 0.
 The maximum number is 100.